-(Matthew 17:14) When they met the people, a man approached Jesus, knelt before him and said…
+(Mt 17:14) When they met the people, a man approached Jesus, knelt before him and said…

 When they met the people

 This event reminds us of the Mount Sinai experience of Moses and the sin of the golden calf under Aaron’s leadership.
-During the prolonged absence of Moses, people insisted on Aaron saying: “Come, make us gods to walk ahead of us; as for this Moses who brought us out of Egypt, we do not know what has happened to him.”
-(Exodus 32:1).
+During the prolonged absence of Moses, people insisted on Aaron saying: “Come, make us gods to walk ahead of us; as for this Moses who brought us out of Egypt, we do not know what has happened to him” (Ex 32:1).
 Their impatience and lack of faith in God and Moses brought them punishment.
 A comparable situation might have happened here.

-Like Aaron and the enormous crowd of Israelites waited at the base of Mount Sinai, the nine disciples were waiting for Jesus and the three privileged disciples.
+Like Aaron and the enormous crowd of Israelites had waited at the base of Mount Sinai, the nine disciples were waiting for Jesus and the three privileged disciples.
 The crowd that came to see Jesus was also with the nine.
-The nine might have felt bad because they could not follow Jesus to the mountain top with the other three.
-They had faith crisis that led to their inability to perform the healing in Jesus’ name.
+The nine might have felt bad because they could not follow Jesus to the mountaintop with the other three.
+They had a faith crisis that led to their inability to perform the healing in Jesus’ name.
 They might have tried to heal the sick child, trusting in the power of their own words rather than the power of Jesus.
-The Scribes have been questioning their inability to heal the boy and insulting them and Jesus in public.
+The Scribes might have been questioning their inability to heal the boy and insulting them and Jesus in public.

-A man approached Jesus.
+A man approached Jesus

 The demoniac boy’s father was much distressed by the inability of the nine apostles to heal his son.
 That must be the first failure of the apostles.
 So, the disappointed father approached Jesus from the crowd.
-His only hope was in Jesus.
+His last hope was in Jesus.

-Knelt before him.
+Knelt before him

 (15) Lord, have pity on my son who is an epileptic and suffers much.
-He often falls into fire and often into water.
+He often falls into fire and often into water

 Suffers much.
-He often falls into fire and often into water.
+He often falls into fire and often into water

-(16) I brought him to your disciples but they could not heal him.
+(16) I brought him to your disciples but they could not heal him

 (17) Jesus replied, “You, faithless and evil people!
 How long must I be with you?
 How long must I put up with you?
-Bring him here to me.”
+Bring him here to me”

 You, faithless and evil people!